Welcome to our Governors’ section.

 My mother was a teacher, spending the last 15 years before retirement focused on education for children needing specialist help with sight and hearing issues.
 I spent much of my youth hearing about how to develop the environment to improve the engagement and opportunities for all.
 I have worked with General Electric (GE) for 19 years and lead Human Resources for our Life Sciences Global Commercial teams.
 I am part of our Commercial leadership team and have managed large scale business integrations, multi-cultural development programs, global diversity improvement projects and UK union and employee relations in my last 20+ years of HR.
 A significant part of my role is to coach 1:1 our executive leaders, develop our next generation of leadership talent and support the growth of our employees across the EMEA, USCAN and Asia regions.

-Since starting my career at Watlington Primary School, I have had a number of roles within the school and am currently the Acting Headteacher.
+Since starting my career at Watlington Primary School, I have had a number of roles within the school and am currently the Deputy Headteacher.
 Both this role, and my role on the governing body, is to ensure that the school's strategic direction is clear and that we can aim for 'Bright Futures For All’.

 I take pride in working for such a forward-thinking and successful school, as well as collaborating with colleagues, parents and the local community.